Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareAutomation/Chapter-22-Significance-and-impact/22-01-Assessing-the-impact-of-automation/index.md

+---
+title: "Section 22.1: Assessing the Impact of Automation"
+---

 # Section 22.1: Assessing the Impact of Automation

 Understanding automation's far-reaching consequences requires systematic evaluation across multiple dimensions that affect individuals, society, and the environment.
 This section provides practical frameworks and tools for assessing automation's impacts, enabling informed decision-making about technology implementation and policy responses.